officelearn/azure-docs.sv-se/articles/virtual-machines/linux/sizes-hpc.md

 [!INCLUDE [virtual-machines-common-a8-a9-a10-a11-specs](../../../includes/virtual-machines-common-a8-a9-a10-a11-specs.md)]

-## <a name="rdma-capable-instances"></a>RDMA-kompatibla instanser
-En delmängd av beräkningsintensiva instanser (H16r, H16mr, NC24r, A8 och A9) har ett nätverksgränssnitt för remote direct memory access (RDMA)-anslutning.
-Det här gränssnittet är utöver standard Azure nätverksgränssnittet tillgänglig för andra storlekar på VM.
+### <a name="mpi"></a>MPI

-Du kan använda RDMA-kompatibla instanser att kommunicera över ett InfiniBand-nätverk med FDR priser för H16r och H16mr NC24r virtuella datorer och QDR priser för A8 och A9 virtuella datorer i gränssnittet.
-Dessa funktioner för RDMA kan öka skalbarhet och prestanda för Message Passing Interface (MPI)-program som körs under Intel MPI endast 5.x.
-Senare versioner (2017, 2018) av Intel MPI-körningsbiblioteket är inte kompatibla med Azure RDMA-drivrutiner.
+Endast Intel MPI 5.x-versioner som stöds.
+Senare versioner (2017, 2018) av Intel MPI-körningsbiblioteket är inte kompatibla med Azure Linux RDMA-drivrutiner.

-Distribuera RDMA-kompatibla virtuella datorer i samma tillgänglighetsuppsättning (när du använder Azure Resource Manager-distributionsmodellen) eller samma tjänst i molnet (när du använder den klassiska distributionsmodellen).
-Ytterligare krav för RDMA-kompatibla virtuella Linux-datorer att ansluta till Azure RDMA-nätverket följer.

 ### <a name="distributions"></a>Distributioner